Fear is one of the biggest challenges most marketers face.

 You might say, “List building isn’t my strength, so I will outsource the job.”

 Trouble is the big catch 22.
-In order to outsource the work you need to be earning a good income but you can’t earn the good income if you don’t first build your list.
+In order to outsource the work you need good income flowing in.
+However, you can’t earn the good income if you don’t first build your list.

 Sound a bit like the chicken and the egg story…which came first?

-The fact is whether you are learning to ride a bike or, build a list, you are likely to end up with bruises both physical and psychological.
+The fact is whether you are learning to ride a bike or, build a list, fear often holds us back.

 Some people never learn to ride a bike.
 I almost didn’t.